jaccomoc/jactl/docs/pages/language-guide.md

 x is odd
 ```

-### Regex Strings
+### Pattern Strings

-In order to better support regular expressions, regex strings can be delimited with `/` and are multi-line strings
+In order to better support regular expressions, pattern strings can be delimited with `/` and are multi-line strings
 where standard backslash escaping for `\n`, `\r`, etc. is not performed.
 Backslashes can be used to escape `/`, `$`,
 and any other regex specific characters such as `[`, `{`, `(` etc. to treat those characters as normal and not have
 them be interpreted as regex syntax: